Zach McKinstry Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the 12th-ranked team ERA among all league pitching staffs (4.01).
+- The Yankees have the sixth-ranked team ERA among all league pitching staffs (3.96).

-- Yankees pitchers combine to allow 166 total home runs at a rate of 1.2 per game (to rank 20th in the league).
+- The Yankees rank 18th in baseball in home runs surrendered (170 total, 1.2 per game).

-- His last time out came on Saturday against the Tampa Bay Rays, when the righty tossed 6 2/3 innings, surrendering one earned run while giving up six hits.
+- His most recent time out came on Wednesday against the Detroit Tigers, when the righty threw six innings, surrendering two earned runs while giving up four hits.

-- The 27-year-old has an ERA of 4.51, with 8.7 strikeouts per nine innings, in 27 games this season.
-Opposing hitters have a .266 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.